metal3-io/metal3-io.github.io/_includes/docs.md

    repository for details.

-3. The new Machine is associated with an available `BareMetalHost`, which triggers provisioning of that host to join the cluster.
+3. The new Machine is associated with an available `BareMetalHost`, which triggers the provisioning of that host to join the cluster.
 This association is done by the Actuator when it sets the `MachineRef` field on the `BareMetalHost`.

 ## Design Documents